top of page

 First, your child needs to decide which level of apprenticeship they wish to take.
 This will be determined by two things:

-• Having the required level of qualifications to be accepted;
+• having the required level of qualifications to be accepted

-• How long they intend to commit to their apprenticeship.
+• how long they intend to commit to their apprenticeship

 Apprenticeships range between Level 2 and Level 7.
-There is no “Level 1” – that’s because enrolling on an apprenticeship requires demonstrating a certain aptitude.
+There’s no Level 1, because enrolling on an apprenticeship requires demonstrating a certain aptitude.
+Most apprenticeships work towards one or more qualifications, which correspond to the level of apprenticeship.

 Degree apprenticeships

-Degree apprenticeships (levels 6 and 7), developed by universities, professional bodies and employers, offer the chance to qualify with a bachelors or masters degree whilst working.
-Time is split between work and study.
-This can be an attractive alternative to attending university.
-At the moment, degree apprenticeships are only available in England or Wales but applications can be made from anywhere in the UK.
-There are no tuition fees to pay when working towards a degree offered by a level 6 or 7 apprenticeship (these are covered by the employer and the government) and the apprentice will receive a salary to cover living expenses, paid holiday and sick leave.
-Salaries usually range between £7k-18k p/a, although some employers offer more.
-For more information on degree apprenticeships including how to apply and prepare for interview, you may be interested in The Parents’ Guide to Degree apprenticeships Summary of apprenticeship levels:
+There are no tuition fees to pay when working towards a degree offered by a Level 6 or 7 apprenticeship (these are covered by the employer and the government), and the apprentice receives a salary to cover living expenses, along with paid holiday and sick leave.
+Salaries usually range between £7,000 and £18,000 a year, although some employers offer more.
+For more information on degree apprenticeships, including how to apply and prepare for interview, you may be interested in The Parents’ Guide to Degree Apprenticeships.

 Check carefully what qualifications your child will receive